aboyce3/Java-Programs/README.md

 # Java-Programs
-These are labs done in CSC 241
+These are labs done in CSC 241, and QuckSort was an extra credit.